 Mattress types 101

 What are your best mattress choices?
 They boil down to four basic types:

 Innerspring mattresses.
 These mattresses use a network of steel spring coils to provide support.
 The springs might be tied together into a single unit or each one may be individually wrapped.
-When shopping for this type of mattress, you may hear something about coil gauge.
-That refers to the thickness of the wire used to make the springs.
+Coil gauge refers to the thickness of the wire used to make the springs.
 The lower the number, the thicker the spring and the firmer the support.
 Gauge numbers for mattresses usually go from 12 to 18.
 It’s an important factor, but just one of many to be considered in your purchase.
-Learn more about innerspring mattresses.

 Memory Foam mattresses.
 A layer of memory foam can reduce pressure points, which softens to the contours of the body and can assist with good blood flow during sleep.
 It’s a remarkable material because it facilitates a healthier sleep environment, thanks to its anti-dust mite and anti-microbial properties.
 For anyone with allergies or breathing issues like asthma, it’s a good option.